 Selected topics related to teaching.
 English, reading, mathematics, computer, the sciences, history or topical education issues.
-Three credits.
+Students may take the course more than one time, but no more than six credits of this class may be counted in a graduate degree program.
+One, two or three credits.